Creating an Auto Parts Keywords List for SEO

 Of course, this process doesn’t show what your competitors are doing in their SEO strategies – there are some third party SEO tools either free or paid for that type of research – but we really like Google Search Console as a free SEO tool.

-As a side note, Google Search Console also helps you monitor your Core Web Vitals, which are changing again in 2024.
+As a side note, Google Search Console also helps you monitor your Core Web Vitals.
+These plan an important role in your organic rankings.

 You need to focus and do research to be really effective at marketing your website.
 It helps to create a list of topics that are important to your SEO efforts.